 Viewing those bluish-greenish lights dance on the dark sky creates lifetime memories.
 You can get lucky and enjoy it by just being in the right place at the right time.
 You can also hunt for them and go seek them out.
-The easiest way to do that is to join a tour.
-In this article, we will talk about the best northern lights tours in Iceland, Norway, Sweden, and Finland.
+The easiest way to do that is to join one of the many northern lights tours.

 To see the Aurora Borealis, as the Northern Lights, is also called, is a bucket list experience for many.
 I still remember the few times I’ve enjoyed the Northern Lights.
 Growing up in southern Sweden, I had the privilege to go skiing up north, and with that, a few times, the Aurora Borealis showed up.
 I remember just gazing up in the sky and thinking, wow that’s beautiful.
 It’s been around 20 years ago since I first experienced the Northern Lights, but it has stuck with me.

 Another memorable occasion is when I was visiting Reykjavik, Iceland.
 My now-husband and I walked up to the Hillgrimskirkje, it was evening, and the sky was dark, and there it was Aurora Borealis with its beautiful lights.
 The setting was perfect.
 We later had Mexican food, let’s just say, stick with the local food.
 The fish soup, for example, in Reykjavik harbor, is the best one I’ve ever had.
 It was delicious.

 Where to Go to See the Aurora Borealis

 For you to have the best chance of seeing the lights, going to the right place, at the right time, is crucial.
 Let’s start with where to go for the best chances of seeing the Northern Lights.
 Not limited to, but places around the Arctic circle are usually the best places to enjoy the lights.

 Looking at the Nordic countries, some of the popular places to go looking for the Aurora Borealis are;